jcy132/DML_CT/README.md

 ### Acknowledgement
-Our source code is based on [CUT](https://github.com/taesungp/contrastive-unpaired-translation).
+Our source code is based on the official implementation of [CUT](https://github.com/taesungp/contrastive-unpaired-translation).